-"As employer confidence grew across both commerce and industry and financial services last year, the demand for qualified and part-qualified accountants rose," said Richard Boyd, Associate Director at Robert Walters.
+"As employer confidence grew across both commerce and industry and financial services last year, the demand for qualified and part-qualified accountants rose," said Daniel Connors, Associate Director at Robert Walters.

 As employer confidence grew across both commerce and industry and financial services last year, the demand for qualified and part-qualified accountants rose.